-A quality technical SEO strategy must first and foremost include a plan for all the latest Google algorithm updates, but what are they and what do they mean to businesses?
+A quality technical SEO strategy must first and foremost include a plan for all the latest Google algorithm updates, but what are they and what do they mean to businesses and search results?
 Since February 2011, when the Panda update was released, Google has implemented eight subsequent algorithmic changes to date.
+SEO is a constant battle between providing a high-quality user experience while avoiding any violations of Googles guidelines.
+After all the last thing you want as a business owner is an algorithmic penalty or any manual penalties from Google.
+The goal for any website is to be displayed in relevant results which in turn drives quality traffic to your site.

-As far as we all know Google pretty much implements updates to the algorithm every day, Google makes changes regularly to its ranking algorithm.
+As far as we all know Google pretty much implements quality guidelines and updates to the algorithm every day, Googles machine learning makes changes regularly to its ranking algorithm.
 These can be just small tweaks; others can have a severe impact on the SERPs.
-At Digital Tepee SEO agency we continuously analyse our client’s data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
+At Digital Tepee SEO agency we continuously analyse our client’s on-page SEO data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
+Avoiding any manual actions and providing seamless user experiences.

-Here we focus on the top four Google updates to the algorithm, Panda, Penguin, Hummingbird and Mobile, this article will give you a good understanding of how each update has shifted the focus of SEO onto quality and relevant content that is trustworthy.
+Here we focus on the top four Google updates to the algorithm, Panda, Penguin, Hummingbird and Mobile, this article will give you a good understanding of the types of penalties you could face and how each update has shifted the focus of SEO onto quality and relevant content that is trustworthy.
+And also a look into Google penalty recoveries and what each update will require you to do to avoid them.

 Resolution: Keep that content unique and ensure pages and URL’s are not duplicated, it is a major penalty risk to stuff keywords into a site.